devonartis/aws-ml-detection-workshop/docs/index.md

 1. From the **Services** dropdown in the top left, browse to the GuardDuty console (just type "GuardDuty" into the search box).
 2. Verify that you are in the **US West (Oregon)** region via the region dropdown in the top right; if not, please switch to that region.
+3. GuardDuty should not yet be enabled in this account.
+Click the **Get Started** button in the middle of the screen.
-3. If GuardDuty is not yet enabled, click the button labelled **Enable GuardDuty** to turn it on with a single click.
+3. Next, click the button labelled **Enable GuardDuty** to turn it on with a single click.
 4. In the left menu click **Settings**, scroll down to the section titled "Sample Findings", then click on the button labelled **Generate sample findings** to generate a sample GuardDuty finding for every finding type.
 5. Click on **Findings** in the left menu and examine some of the sample findings shown in the GuardDuty console.
 What kinds of information do you see?
 6. Examine some of the findings with a threat purpose of "UnauthorizedAccess".